FireAid: Kia Forum

 Additional appearances included Billy Crystal, who lost his home in the Palisades Fire.

 Dave Matthews was originally scheduled to perform with John Mayer but canceled due to a family illness.

 Fundraising

-The Annenberg Foundation will distribute contributions to FireAid, whose organizers set up a 501(c)(3) for the purpose.
+The Annenberg Foundation distributed contributions to FireAid, whose organizers set up a 501(c)(3) for the purpose.
 Steve Ballmer and his wife Connie pledged to match all donations made during the live event.
 The Ballmers' offer was later extended to match donations made during streams for the next year.
 During his segment, Billy Crystal noted that band U2 pledged $1 million.

-As of February 2025, organizers estimated that proceeds from donations, sales, and sponsorships are expected to exceed $100 million.
+Proceeds from donations, sales, and sponsorships exceeded $100 million.

 Online streaming partners

 Following the event, streaming partners extended on-demand access to the broadcast for a full year.
 The concert was broadcast live on many different streaming platforms and radio stations around the world including: